opensearch-project/documentation-website/_dashboards/discover/visualizing-ad.md

 - _Triggers_ define the conditions that generate events.
 Trigger alerts can be configured via various channels, such as email, text message, or a dedicated dashboard.
 - _Actions_ are what happens after an alert is triggered.

-## Getting started through the Discover application
+## Getting started

 You must be running OpenSearch Dashboards before proceeding with the tutorial.

-1. Connect to `https://localhost:5601`.
+Make sure you're connected to your local OpenSearch Dashboards environment or use `https://localhost:5601`.
 The username and password are `admin`.

+## Creating alerting monitors

+By default, when you begin to create the alert monitor workflow with the Discover application, you are presented with a menu-driven interface.
+This interface provides you with a range of options displayed in full screen, pop up, pull down, or drop down.

-2. From the main menu, select **Discover**.
+1. From the main menu, select **Discover**.
-3.
+2.

 ## Considerations and limitations